-The University's School of Technology also began offering courses in Worcester, Massachusetts in 1992.
+The University's School of Technology also offered courses in Worcester, Massachusetts from 1992-2002.

 In 1993, the University opened a campus in Vail, Colorado, which offered an accelerated associate degree program in Culinary Arts to college graduates.
 That year also marked the beginning of a four-year bachelor's degree offering in Culinary Arts.